Handling toxic players

 (works in 28% of all cases)

-If this does not work, proceed to stage 3.
+If this does not work, proceed to step 3.

 (for the remaining 2%)

 Tell them that you think they’d be better off playing in a different group.
-Maybe you’ve grown apart, maybe they were a toxic player all along.
-Enjoy the relief of having not to worry about this person anymore.
+Maybe you’ve grown apart, maybe they were a toxic player all along, but now you get to enjoy the relief of not having to worry about this person anymore.
 Spend more time with the fabulously nice players remaining in your group.
-Onwards to new adventures with them.
+Onwards to new adventures with them!